bluefeet3/Personal-Vault/Stellar Evolution.md

 Very cold and dense.
 (10 to 50 K and $10^8$ to $10^{15}$ molecules per $m^3$).

+A combination of the action of gravity and the conservation of angular momentum spin them inwards to form a denser spherical centre called [[Protostar]].

+### Gravitational Collapse
+The condensation of gas clouds into stars takes place in several stages.
+First the gas clod contracts.
+When it gets dense enough, smaller sections will be able to contract independently.

+The could will fragment into many parts, each with a mass comparable to the solar mass which condense to form a cluster of low-mass protostars.

+[[Virial Theorem]] describes the pressure needed to support a self gravitating body.

 # The Main Sequence
+#### Mass Limits
+Stars greater than $200\,\text{M}_\odot$ and less than $0.08 \,\text{M}_\odot$.

+Stars on the upper end of the [[HR-Diagram]] burn through the CNO cycle, whereas stars on the lower end burn through the PP Chain.

 # Evolution after the Main Sequence